Bread is the basis for all our favourite sandwiches, burger buns, cinnamon rolls and pizzas.

 To make bread, you only really need 4 key ingredients; flour, water, salt and yeast.
 Flour and water are the most important as with those..well..you won’t get bread!

 Yeast is the leavening agent that gives bread a rise and salt adds to the taste and controls the structure of the dough.
 Keep in mind that you can make bread without salt too!

 Sugar is an optional ingredient, yet you will find it in most bread recipes and for good reason.
 Sugar can do various things when you add it to your dough mixture.

 Food for Yeast

-Sugar is not as important to the taste of bread than salt.
-But it can certainly help enhance the taste of your bread without making it sweet.
-Sugar can also help make your crust crispier and brown as it crystallises while your bread is baking.
+Sugar is not as important to the taste of bread as salt but it can certainly help enhance the taste of your bread without making it too sweet.

 Like we said, the amount of sugar added in bread is so small that it won’t make much of a difference whether you add it to your bread dough or not.